netket.vqs.MCState#

 Returns the model definition of this variational state.

-An Optional PyTree encoding a mutable state of the model that is not trained.
+The optional PyTree with the mutable state of the model, which is not optimized.

 n_discard_per_chain#